-Question 5 Who participated in the professional development?
+Who participated in the professional development?

-Summer Training Institute traditionally ends the implementation year and kicks off the upcoming training year.
-As such, Summer Training Institute 2016 set the stage for training during the 2016-2017 school year.
-Over 965 participants attended 2016 event.
+Summer Institute traditionally ends the implementation year and kicks off the upcoming training year.
+As such, Summer Institute 2017 set the stage for training during the 2017-2018 school year.
+Over 966 participants attended the 2017 summer event.